gloveboxes/dotNET-Core-IoT-Raspberry-Pi-Linux.-How-to-Build-Deploy-and-Debug/README.md

 ## Introduction

-The .NET Core IoT Library connect your applications to hardware.
+The .NET Core IoT Library connects your applications to hardware.
 In this walk-through you will learn how to:

 1. Develop a C# .NET Core IoT application from a Linux, macOS or Windows 10 desktop,
 2. Deploy the app to a Raspberry Pi running Linux (or another board such as the BeagleBone),